Sampled-data funnel control and its use for safe continual learning: Safeguarded data-based control

 for all $x\in\cX$, $u\in\cU$. \end{theorem} In view of~\Cref{Thm:ResultQLearning}, combining $Q$-learning with the controller~\eqref{eq:controller_recursive} in the form of a combined controller~\eqref{eq:combined_controller} and applying it to the system~\eqref{eq:Sys_r} faces three challenges which need to be addressed: $Q$-learning is formulated for discrete systems, the sets~$\cX$, $\cU$ are assumed to be finite, and the problem is presumed to be time-invariant.
-Under the assumption that the operator~$\oT$ does not have a time-delay, using a sampling rate~$\tau>0$ and only applying constant control signals between two sampling times puts the system~\eqref{eq:Sys_r} via evaluation of its solution operator into a discrete system of the form~\eqref{eq:Sys_RL}.
-There are various approaches to overcome the requirement of a finite state and control space~$\cX$, $\cU$, see e.g.~\cite{gaskett1999q}.
-As a consequence of~\Cref{Lemma:e_k}, the states $\chi(y)$, respectively the error signals $e_i$ for $i=1,\ldots, r-1$, of the system~\eqref{eq:Sys_r}, evolve within a compact set~$K$ when applying the combined controller~\eqref{eq:combined_controller} to the system~\eqref{eq:Sys_r}.
-Using a discretization of this compact set is, therefore a straightforward way to overcome the problem of the requirement of a finite set~$\cX$.
-Since the controller~\eqref{eq:controller_recursive} is bounded by $\beta/\lambda$, a discretization of the set~$\bar{\cB}_{\beta/\lambda}$ is a natural choice for~$\cU$.
-However, the curse of dimensionality renders a discretization approach unsuitable for high-dimensional problems.
-Due to the dependence of~$y_{\rf}$ and~$\phi$ on $t$, the considered problem is inherently time variant.
+Under the assumption that the operator~$\oT$ does not have a time-delay, using a sampling rate~$\tau>0$ and only applying constant control signals between two sampling instances puts the system~\eqref{eq:Sys_r} via evaluation of its solution operator into a discrete system of the form~\eqref{eq:Sys_RL}.
+There are various approaches to overcome the requirement of a finite state~$\cX$ and control space~$\cU$, see e.g.~\cite{gaskett1999q}.
+As a consequence of~\Cref{Lemma:e_k}, the system states $\chi(y)$, respectively the error signals $e_i$ for $i=1,\ldots, r-1$, evolve within a compact set~$K$ when applying the combined controller~\eqref{eq:combined_controller} to the system~\eqref{eq:Sys_r}.
+Using a quantization of this compact set therefore is a straightforward way to overcome the problem of the requirement of a finite set~$\cX$.
+Since the controller~\eqref{eq:controller_recursive} is bounded by $\beta/\lambda$, a quantization of the set~$\bar{\cB}_{\beta/\lambda}$ is a natural choice for~$\cU$.
+However, the curse of dimensionality renders a quantization approach unsuitable for high-dimensional problems.
+Note that the quantization of the set $\cU$ is only used for the learning-based component of the controller~\eqref{eq:combined_controller} but not for the ZoH controller component~\eqref{eq:controller_recursive} which is used in the safety critical region.
+It is still an open research question whether safety guarantees as in~\Cref{Thm:Combined_Controller} can be given if the controller~\eqref{eq:controller_recursive} can only emit finitely many different control signals.
+Due to the fact that $y_{\rf}$ and~$\phi$ are explicit functions of time, the considered control problem is inherently time variant.
 There are a number of different results for addressing this issue, see e.g.~\cite{hamadanian2022demystifying,khetarpal2022towards}.
-It is also possible to encode this time dependency in the state of the system~\eqref{eq:Sys_RL} by enlarging the compact set~$K$ and modifying~\eqref{eq:Sys_RL}, because the functions~$y_{\rf}$ and~$\phi$ are bounded.
+Furthermore, it is also possible to encode the time dependency in the state of the system~\eqref{eq:Sys_RL} by enlarging the compact set~$K$ and modifying~\eqref{eq:Sys_RL}, because the functions~$y_{\rf}$ and~$\phi$ are bounded.
 However, one cannot guarantee that all $(x,u)\in\cX\times\cU$ appear infinitely often in the algorithm, unless~$y_{\rf}$ and~$\phi$ are periodic.
-Furthermore, encoding the time dependency in the compact set~$K$ further worsens the problem of the curse of dimensionality.
+Moreover, encoding the time dependency in the compact set~$K$ further worsens the problem of the curse of dimensionality.
 Nevertheless, in virtue of \Cref{Rem:AnyControlApplicable} it is still meaningful to combine the Q-learning scheme with the ZoH controller~\eqref{eq:controller_recursive}.